jenbell27/MudslideApp-1/README.md

-# MudslideApp
+# _SLIDE_
-Determine structures and roads affected by potential mudslides using current weather forecasts.
+Determine structures affected by potential mudslides using current weather forecasts.

 ## Prerequisites
 Before we begin, make sure you have a fresh version of [Node.js](https://nodejs.org/en/) and NPM installed.
 The current Long Term Support (LTS) release is an ideal starting point.